 When I began the confusing process of joining local 600, the most helpful breakdown I could find was this reddit thread.
 I knew some other people who were figuring out the process, and were caught in a paperwork abyss.
 So here’s my best attempt at a clear outline!
 I joined in January 2020 so some things may have changed since then.
 Thanks to 1st AC Brian Udoff for contributing lots of details!

-As you level up working on indie shoots, you’ll start to hear that little ego-boosting question: “Wow, are you union?”
-Joining IATSE Local 600 is a significant step, and necessary if you want to work on blockbusters, studio lots, and with name-droppable crew.
-It’s also a key step towards impressing your aunts and uncles at Thanksgiving.
+As you level up while working on indie shoots, you’ll start to hear that little ego-boosting question: “Wow, are you union?”
+Joining IATSE Local 600 is a significant step, and generally required if you want to work on blockbusters / on studio lots.
+It’s also a key step towards impressing your aunts and uncles at Thanksgiving, although they’ll still probably ask you “so are you the next Steven Spielberg?”
+(No, Aunt Laura, he’s DGA!)
 That said, you don’t need to be union to have a successful career in commercials, indies, etc. - and it’s not something you have to accomplish early.
 If you start having to turn down union job offers, it might be time to join.
 My canary was a call to load film on Westworld.

 To dispel one common worry, joining the union won’t prevent you from working on non-union projects.
-That’s a factor with some guilds like the DGA but not for us.
+That’s a factor with some guilds like SAG-AFTRA but not for us.

 Here’s what you’ll need: